Building Bridges – Lunch for Veterans

 Episcopal Relief and Development – Responding to CA Wildfires

 Please pray for the people affected by the wildfires.
-Supporting the Wildfire Response Fund will help communities respond to the impact of fires.
+Supporting the Wildfire Response Fund will help communities around the world respond to the impact of fires, including people affected by the wildfires in Southern California.

 Contact engagement@episcopalrelief.org with any questions.
 We are here to help